kspathak/cse547/hw1/README.md

 # Homework 1

-The full assignment can be found in [hw.pdf](hw.pdf).
+The full assignment can be found in [hw1.pdf](hw1.pdf).
 Solutions to all the problems are described in detail in the [writeup.pdf](writeup.pdf).

 A couple of the problems required code.
 Instructions on how to run that code are below.